 - pens, colored pencils, crayons, construction paper, erasers, small pencil sharpeners, colored markers, scissors for cutting paper, coloring books (be sensitive to the picture to be colored, good reading materials (children, youth, adults)

-- small stuffed animals, black dolls, balloons, soccer balls (best to take deflated and take a few hand pumps too), bubbles, (avoid items associated with violence)
+- small stuffed animals, black dolls, balloons, soccer balls (best to take deflated and take a few hand pumps too), bubbles are fun, but packing liquids can be problematic and just one spill and all the fun is over (avoid items associated with violence)

 - Sewing Items